 When the wet well level falls to the position of the low-low level switch, the Equalization Tank low-low level alarm is activated.
 On activation of the low-low alarm, the run permissive for P-100 A/B is withdrawn.
-When the Equalization Tank level rises to the high level set point, the low-low level alarm is cleared, the run permissive for P-100A / B is restored, and the wet well pump restarts.
+When the Equalization Tank level rises above the low level set point, the low-low level alarm is cleared, the run permissive for P-100A / B is restored, and the well pump restarts.